twonds/flexport-devx-takehome/README.md

 # Flexport Productivity Infrastructure Take Home

 This repository contains a python backend service.
-This service provides a simple REST api for playing Rock, Paper, Scissors with a computer.
+This service provides a simple REST api for playing "Rock, Paper, Scissors" with a computer.

 ## Running service